 What Is a Mechanical Royalty?

 First, to understand mechanical royalties, we have to understand where they come from and how they are created.
 Every recorded song has two different copyrights: 1) the master rights, which cover the original sound recording, and 2) publishing rights, which cover the actual composition.
 The recording artist owns the master rights, and the songwriter owns the publishing rights.

 Mechanical royalties are generated from the publishing rights.
 Any time a composition is reproduced, the publishing rights owner will receive a mechanical royalty.
-For example, when your song is reproduced for an interactive stream or a digital download, or when a record label presses a CD or vinyl record of your song, or songs on an album, you’re owed mechanical royalties.
+For example, when your song is reproduced for an interactive stream or a digital download, or when a record label presses a CD or vinyl record of your song, or songs on an album, you’re owed these royalties.